• Proposed

 Population and Trends

-Population Trend: Uncertain
+Population Trend: Decreasing

 Habitat and Ecology

 Ectomycorrhizal with conifers, likely with fir (Abies spp.).
 Most collections come from drier montane conifer forest in the Sierra Nevada and eastern slopes on the Cascade Range.
 Fruiting in spring or early summer.
 Many records do not include detailed habitat information.
-A few of the recent collections appear to be from areas with old growth or late seral stage Abies forests, but data tying this species to a specific habitat type is lacking.
+A few of the recent collections appear to be from areas with old growth or late seral stage Abies forests, but data tying this species to a specific habitat type are lacking.

 Temperate Forest